-Resources to help students thrive at USC.
+Resources and services to help students thrive at USC.
 Click the links below for more information.

 At USC Student Health, students can schedule appointments for primary care as well as specialty care and services.
 In addition, Student Health can also help with emergencies, after-hours care, and referrals.

-By referral from a USC Student Health clinician or counselor, a Registered Dietitian Nutritionist (RDN) at USC Student Health can help you develop an individualized plan and address challenges you may have with finding your personal healthy eating style.
+Students can schedule an appointment with a Registered Dietitian Nutritionist (RDN) who can help students develop an individualized plan and address challenges they may have with finding their personal healthy eating style.

 Substance Abuse & Addiction

-If you are struggling with substance abuse, please schedule an appointment at Student Health, Counseling and Mental Health Services, or with an advisor in Support and Advocacy.
-If you are concerned about alcohol and/or drug use issues with a fellow Trojan, you may submit a TC4T request to help connect them with resources they may need.
+Students struggling with substance abuse can schedule an appointment with Student Health, Counseling and Mental Health Services, or contact an advisor from Campus Support & Intervention (CSI) for additional guidance and resources.
+Students who are concerned about a fellow Trojan’s alcohol and/or drug use issues may submit a TC4T request to help connect their peer with resources they may need.